What's Consolidation Chart Setup in Forex?

 Consolidation Chart Setups

 Trendlines can be drawn by connecting the lows & highs of the consolidation setup, the trend-lines formed are symmetric and converge to make an apex.
-A breakout should occur somewhere between 60-80% into the consolidation chart pattern - triangle pattern.
-An early or late break out is more liable to failure, and hence less reliable.
-After a price breakout the apex forms support & resistance levels for the price.
-Price that has broken out of the triangle pattern shouldn't retrace past the apex point.
-The apex of the consolidation chart pattern is used as a stop loss setting area for open trades.
+A breakout should occur somewhere between 60-80% into the consolidation chart setup - triangle pattern.
+An early or late break-out is more liable to failure, and therefore less reliable.
+After a price breakout the apex forms support & resistance zones for the market price.
+Price that has broken out of the triangle setup shouldn't retrace past the apex point.
+The apex of the consolidation chart setup is used as a stoploss order setting area for open trades.

 When these consolidation chart setups form we say that the market is taking a break prior to deciding the next market trend direction to move.